ckan/ckan/doc/extensions/tutorial.rst

 .. note::

   Every CKAN plugin class should inherit from :py:class:`~ckan.plugins.core.SingletonPlugin`.
+  You are not required to follow this step, since ``cookiecutter`` and ``ckan generate extension`` commands reflect the above changes automatically.

 .. _setup.py: